By Lauren Ferrone

 From fixing a broken-down vehicle in the middle of a lion park to breaking into cars in less than 15 seconds, RAA’s longest-serving patrol Chris Bennett reflects on what it’s like to spend half a century helping members on the road.
-Words: Lauren Ferrone and images by Jacqui Way
+Images: Jacqui Way

 Imagine a time when indicators weren’t compulsory on cars and you didn’t have to wear a seatbelt behind the wheel.
 It was in this era that 16-year-old Chris Bennett scored his first full-time job as an apprentice mechanic with RAA.

 Fifty years and a whole lot of car safety features later, Chris – now 67 years old – has put the brakes on his yellow patrol van.
 He retired earlier this year, with the title of our longest-serving patrol and employee.